pixiestix826/php-obj/README.md

 Produce a working exmple of php objects using plain php, including a demonstration of polymorphism.

+## Object Oriented Programming

+According to my research, Object-oriented programming (OOP) is a programming language model organized around objects rather than "actions" and data rather than logic.

 ## Polymporphism

 Polymorphism is an object-oriented programming concept that allows objects that may be similar to exercise their unique abilities.